nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Entering quiz mode: `quiz`

-Enters Learn Mode, where all current flashcards are listed out.
+Enters Quiz Mode, where all current flashcards are listed out.
 Answers to current flashcards are not shown.

 ### Starting a quiz session: `start`